-- 1. Alexander Drummond, the fourth laird of Carnock, his fecond Drummonds fone was Alexander, and the first laird of Midhoop.
-He married Blanch Bruce, daughter to She did bear to him Sir Robert Drummond, who fucceeded; Mr. John Drummond of Woodcockdale, a gentleman of King James the Sexth his privie chamber; Major William Drummond, killed at the feige of Groll in Holland; and Sir Robert Drummond, the youngest, who came also to be laird of Midhoop. - 2.
-Sir Alexander, the fone of Alexander, fucceeded to his father; he was one of the Lords of the Colledge of Juffice, and therefore was ftyled Lord Midhop.
-He had no children bot Robert, who was flaine in Ireland, and the eftate went to his brother, Sir Robert Drummond the youngest: He dyed anno 1619.
+1. Alexander Drummond, the fourth laird of Carnock, his fecond Drummonds fone was Alexander, and the first laird of Midhoop.
+He married She did bear to him Sir Blanch Bruce, daughter to Robert Drummond, who fucceeded: Mr. John Drummond of Woodcockdale, a gentleman of King James the Sexth his privie chamber; Major William Drummond, killed at the feige of Groll in Holland; and Sir Robert Drummond, the youngest, who came also to be laird of Midhoop.

+2. Sir Alexander, the fone of Alexander, succeeded to his father; he was one of the Lords of the Colledge of Justice, and therefore was ftyled Lord Midhop.
+He had no children bot Robert, who was flaine in Ireland, and the estate went to his brother, Sir Robert Drummond the youngest: He dyed anno 1619.

-3. Sir Robert Drummond, the youngest sone of Alexander, first laird of Midhope, and brother to Sir Alexander, was the laft laird Hamilton, fifter to the laird of Binnin. thereof.
-He married She bore to him a fone, Alexander Drummond, who was a captaine in the late warrs, and unfortunately flain at the batle of Aldern, in the year 1645.
-Sir Robert Drummond had also with his wife tuo daughters, the first Lady Kincavel, mother to the Bruces of that family, whereof Mr. Robert Bruce, minister of Aberdowr, was the most famed for his fingular piety and his travells to Palestina; the youngest was Lady Kennet, mother to Mr. Alexander Hay, and the brothers of that family.
+3. Sir Robert Drummond, the youngest sone of Alexander, first laird of Midhope, and brother to Sir Alexander, was the last laird thereof.
+He married Hamilton, fifter to the laird of Binnin.
+She bore to him a fone, Alexander Drummond, who was a captaine in the late warrs, and unfortunately flain at the batle of Aldern, in Sir Robert Drummond had also with his wife tuo the year 1645. daughters, the first Lady Kincavel, mother to the Bruces of that family, whereof Mr. Robert Bruce, minister of Aberdowr, was the most famed for his fingular piety and his travells to Palestina; the youngest was Lady Kennet, mother to Mr. Alexander Hay, and the brothers of that family.